 - You will need an authentication code from the old smartphone again to do this.

-- When your account is finally logged in on the web browser, open a new tab and click on the 9-dots button on the top left corner of the screen.
+- When your account is finally logged in on the web browser, open a new tab and click on the 9-dots button on the screen’s top-left corner.

 - A QR code bar will appear.